hugofin/lambda_cube/timelog.md

 ### Tuesday 29th November 2023

 * *1 hour* Writing infomation at node in plaintext
-* *1 hour* Resarch on how best to display equations
+* *1 hour* Research on how best to display equations
 * *2 hour* Learning MathML

 ### Saturday 2nd November 2023